milafternoon/molywood/README.md

 movies, i.e. scripting in TCL, rendering, generating overlays and combining frames, as well as merging frames into the final movie.

+### Requirements

 The internal workflow is as follows: generate the TCL script > run VMD to render frames > post-process using imagemagick > combine frames using ffmpeg.
-Therefore, full automation requires that python3, VMD, imagemagick and ffmpeg be installed on the system you're using to produce the movie.
+Therefore, full automation requires that `python3`, `VMD`, `imagemagick` and `ffmpeg` be installed on the system you're using to produce the movie.
 The good news is that it can be done externally, e.g. on a remote workstation, once you set up the visualization state locally.

+Note:
++ It is recommended to use `python3` from the Anaconda distribution as it contains `numpy` as a pre-installed package.
++ `VMD` can be obtained at `https://www.ks.uiuc.edu/Research/vmd/`.
++ `imagemagick` is installed by default on most Linux distributions.
++ `ffmpeg` can be installed e.g. from the Ubuntu repository by typing `sudo apt-get install ffmpeg`.

 ### Usage